Manor Lords Crop Rotation Planner

 How crop rotation works in Manor Lords

 Each field is farmed one crop at a time.
 Harvesting lowers fertility; resting the field (Fallow) raises it back up.
 The classic answer is a three-field rotation — Wheat one year, Barley the next, Fallow the third — so every field rests once per cycle and never runs itself into the ground.
-Planting the same crop two years running on a field drains fertility faster, which the planner flags with a repeat-crop warning.
+Planting the same crop family two years running on a field drains fertility faster than it recovers — and Wheat and Rye count as the same family, so the planner flags Wheat-then-Rye as a repeat too.

 Wheat, Barley, Rye and Flax

-Wheat and Rye feed the grain → flour → bread chain that keeps your people fed; Wheat yields more but is fertility-hungry, while Rye tolerates poorer soil once you unlock Rye Cultivation.
-Barley feeds malt and ale for your tavern.
-Flax feeds linen and clothing for trade rather than food.
+Wheat and Rye feed the grain → flour → bread chain that keeps your people fed; Wheat yields more, while Rye yields less but is available once you unlock Rye Cultivation.
+The two deplete the soil the same and count as one fertility family, so treat Rye as a swap for Wheat rather than a partner to it in the same field.
+Both are fertility-hungry, long-season crops; Barley (malt and ale for your tavern) and Flax (linen and clothing for trade) have shorter seasons and are gentler on the soil.
 The planner colour-codes each crop and lets you compare rotations side by side, with the output split into grain, ale-barley and flax.

 Fertility, fields, families and oxen